Yelp/elastalert/docs/source/ruletypes.rst

 ``discord_emoji_title``: By default ElastAlert will use the ``:warning:`` emoji when posting to the channel.
 You can use a different emoji per ElastAlert rule.
 Any Apple emoji can be used, see http://emojipedia.org/apple/ .
 If slack_icon_url_override parameter is provided, emoji is ignored.

-``discord_http_proxy``: By default ElastAlert will not use a network http proxy to send notifications to Discord.
-Set this option using hostname:port if you need to use a proxy.

-``discord_https_proxy``: By default ElastAlert will not use a network https proxy to send notifications to Discord.
+``discord_proxy``: By default ElastAlert will not use a network proxy to send notifications to Discord.
 Set this option using hostname:port if you need to use a proxy.

 ``discord_proxy_login``: The Discord proxy auth username.